hekl0/Comparing-Languages-Longest-Increasing-Subsequence/README_lbui3.txt

 - Use dynamic programming for imperative langs: Go, C++, Ada, Python
 - Use dynamic programming for functional lang: Ocaml
 - Modify one imperative program to print all LIS: C++
-- Modify Python programs to read from standard input, rather than the interpreter prompt: python
+- Modify programs to read from standard input, rather than the interpreter prompt: python, Prolog, Ocaml

 Ada (My work):
 - Complexity O(n*logn) using fenwick tree